Create your own single-player CCG with Unity: Fundamentals

 The course is entirely text-based and does not include any videos.
 You can preview the initial chapters of the course for free.

 Hi!
 My name is David and I am a game programmer with more than a decade of experience in the industry.
 After working for many different studios on many different projects, I started my own company, gamevanilla, together with ricimi.
 We are responsible for CCG Kit, the most popular collectible card game kit on the Asset Store.

-I am also a teacher at the Postgraduate degree in game design and development at Universitat Oberta de Catalunya and a Unity certified developer and instructor.
+I have worked as a teacher at the Postgraduate degree in game design and development at Universitat Oberta de Catalunya and am a Unity certified developer.